alexewerlof/combine-json/README.md

 }
 ```

-You can break it into several files like this:
+We can break it into several files like this:

 ##### my-data/name.json